INTRODUCTION: WHAT YOU NEED TO KNOW ABOUT SUEDE JACKETS

 Avoid Prolonged Exposure: While it's okay to wear your suede jacket in light snow or drizzle, try to avoid prolonged exposure to heavy snowfall or rain.
 If you get caught in a snowstorm, shake off any excess snow immediately and allow the jacket to air dry naturally, away from direct heat sources.

 Cleaning: If your jacket does become wet, don't panic.
 Gently blot the excess moisture with a clean, dry cloth, and then hang the jacket in a well-ventilated area to dry.
-Avoid using direct heat sources like hairdryers, radiators, or heaters, as they can cause the suede item to crack or stiffen.
+Avoid using direct heat sources like hairdryers, radiators, or heaters, as they can cause the suede to crack or stiffen.
 Once it's dry, use a suede brush to restore the nap and texture.

 Remember that prevention is key to maintaining your suede jacket's appearance in snowy conditions.